 Highcharts supports line, spline, area, areaspline, column, bar, pie, scatter, angular gauges, arearange, areasplinerange, columnrange and polar chart types.
 Many of these can be combined in one chart.

 Through a full API you can add, remove and modify series and points or modify axes at any time after chart creation.
-Numerous events supply hooks for programming agains the chart.
+Numerous events supply hooks for programming against the chart.
 In combination with jQuery, MooTools or Prototype's Ajax API, this opens for solutions like live charts constantly updating with values from the server, user supplied data and more.

 Sometimes you want to compare variables that are not the same scale - for example temperature versus rainfall and air pressure.
 Highcharts lets you assign an y axis for each series - or an x axis if you want to compare data sets of different categories.
 Each axis can be placed to the right or left, top or bottom of the chart.
 All options can be set individually, including reversing, styling and position.